 L Brands has a Sourcing Risk Council comprised of senior executives from various company divisions and functions that meets quarterly to discuss core business, sourcing, purchasing practices and approve policies as required.
 These include:

 - Regulatory and Quality Assurance

-The committee assesses current risks, including geopolitical, social compliance and associated supply risks and sets policies related to responsible sourcing.
-The Sourcing Risk Committee operates under the guidance and oversight of the Board of Directors’ Audit Committee.
-The Chair of the Sourcing Risk Committee reports to the Audit Committee on a regular basis, and the Audit Committee updates the Board of Directors.
+The council assesses current risks, including geopolitical, social compliance and associated supply risks and sets policies related to responsible sourcing.
+The Sourcing Risk Council operates under the guidance and oversight of the Board of Directors’ Audit Committee.
+The Chair of the Sourcing Risk Council reports to the Audit Committee on a regular basis, and the Audit Committee updates the Board of Directors.